The Ethiopia Crisis

 What We’re Doing

-Medical Teams International is mobilizing to care for displaced Ethiopians in the Tigray region.
-One of the first actions we took was shipping critical medical supplies into Tigray – supplies like syringes, gowns and surgical packs.
+Medical Teams International is mobilizing to care for displaced Ethiopians.
+One of the first actions we took was shipping critical medical supplies to Ethiopia – supplies like syringes, gowns and surgical packs.
 After that, we sent an assessment team to Ethiopia to identify specific needs in health and nutrition, and now the team is working to establish a longer-term response, focused on health systems strengthening in the region.
 For example:

 - We are helping two primary healthcare facilities to restart services through providing repairs, supplies, equipment, and training.
 (We already rehabilitated one facility that is now functioning mostly on its own.)

 - We are providing direct healthcare with a mobile health and nutrition team at two facilities, treating conditions like diabetes, hypertension, malaria, respiratory infections, and diarrhea.
 Additionally, we facilitate childhood vaccinations, support maternal health, perform laboratory services, and distribute prescribed medicines.

 - We have health extension workers at three primary care facilities who educate and listen to families about important health conditions.
 They vaccinate children, distribute basic medical treatments, and screen for malnutrition.

 - We reestablished the use of an ambulance that serves two of our supported facilities.

 Thanks to our partners and donors, we are helping provide the means for essential medical care in Ethiopia; however, humanitarian access to Ethiopia is challenging due to insecurity in the region, which means there continues to be much need.